Implementing Dependent Types in pi-forall

 [4][]{{\displaystyle\frac{ }{#3}\quad\ottdrulename{#4}}} [1]{ } [1]{ #1 \\} \newenvironment{ottdefnblock}[3][]{ \framebox{\mbox{#2}} \quad #3 \

 As in many dependently-typed languages, we have the \emph{same} syntax for both expressions and types.
-For clarity, I will use lowercase letters $a$ for expressions and uppercase letters for their types $A$.
+For clarity, the convention is to use lowercase letters ($a$,$b$) for expressions and uppercase letters ($A$,$B$) for types.